|

 Set the rack over a sheet of waxed paper, invert the pan onto the rack and lift off the pan.
 Using a pastry brush, brush the cake with the glaze.
 Let the cake cool completely, at least 2 hours, before serving.
 Dust with confectioners' sugar just before serving.

-Please note: The information given here has not been evaluated by the Food and Drug Administration and is not intended to diagnose, treat, cure or prevent any disease.
+Please Note: The information given here has not been evaluated by the Food and Drug Administration and is not intended to diagnose, treat, cure or prevent any disease.